UWFlow/rmc/README.md

 If you need a REPL to fool around with the database or test out some code, check out `tools/devshell.py`.

-It automatically loads some imports and connects to the database for you.
-This setup code can be found in `tools/devshell_eval.py`.
+To automatically load some imports and connect to a database, setup code can be found in `tools/devshell_eval.py`

 Here's what an example session might look like: